November 8-12, 2020

-In an effort to support the Accident Reconstruction Community during the COVID 19 pandemic, EDC will be hosting the EDC Reconstruction Course as a virtual class and offering 50% discount on the tuition.
+In an effort to support the Accident Reconstruction Community during the COVID 19 pandemic, EDC will be hosting the EDC Reconstruction Course as a virtual class.
 Please click on the link below for the registration form to sign up for the course.

 The EDC Reconstruction course is designed specifically for accident reconstructionists who analyze vehicle damage and crash scene data to determine how an accident occurred.
 With the information obtained from their inspections, the reconstructionist can use EDCRASH to determine impact speeds and crash severity (delta-V)